mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton.md

     D – Development.
     Always set this to P in production environments.
 6. `set-constants` – Constants to set as JSON map.
 Replaces the old list with the new one.
 Value example: {"KEY":"VALUE"}.
 Optional.
 7. `add-constants` – Constants to add as JSON map.
 Value example: {"KEY":"VALUE"}.
-Optinal.
+Optional.
 8. `remove-constants` – Constants to delete as JSON array.
 Value example: ["KEY1","KEY2"].
 Optional.
 9. `set-env-vars` – Environment variables to set as JSON map.
 Replaces the old list with the new one.
 Value example: {"KEY":"VALUE"}.
 Optional.
 10. `add-env-vars` – Environment variables to add as JSON map.
 Value example: {"KEY":"VALUE"}.
 Optional.